wwddddnnn/CSC207-API/README.md

 - being able to output a filtered recipe that has the least number of missing ingredients

-- being able to generate a shopping list based on the list of missing recipes
+- being able to generate a shopping list based on the list of missing ingredients

 - being able to save a recipe and put it into an organized "meal plan" list which includes what 'day' and 'meal time' they plan on making this meal